rvsitebuilder/developer-docs/overview.md

 Before starting to build your app, we would like to suggest you to go to [RVsitebuilder app playgound](//TODO: url).
 Generate your app online, it provides simple CRUD and file manager allowing you to look at its code, modify and see it in action.

-Then you can follow [getting started] to install RVsitebuilder locally and start to develop your app.
+Then you can follow [installation](installation.md) to install RVsitebuilder locally and start to develop your app.

 ## Getting Support